 Below are definitions of some types of sexuality.

-A person who identifies as alloromantic experiences romantic attraction to others.
+A person who identifies as alloromantic experiences romantic attraction toward others.

 This is an umbrella term.